gtatters/ThermalImagingWorkshop/Readme.md

 ## Before you attend

--   To participate in this workshop, you will need access to a PC laptop with functioning software solution for examining FLIR radiometric image files.
-(Mac options are not available from FLIR, unfortunately).
+-   To participate in this workshop, you will need access to a laptop (preferreably PC, but there may be Mac software available) with functioning software solution for examining FLIR radiometricimage files.

 - A 30 day trial of FLIR Research Studio is the best option:
-![FLIR Research Studio Download from Teledyne Flir Website](img/FLIR_Research_Studio_Download.png) and can be downloaded for PC, Mac, and Linux here:
+![FLIR Research Studio Download from Teledyne Flir Website](img/FLIR_Research_Studio_Download.png)

+- It can be downloaded for PC, Mac, and Linux here:

 https://www.flir.co.uk/discover/rd-science/experience-flir-research-studio/

--  Alternatively, a free versionf FLIR Studio Starter can be downloaded here: https://www.flir.co.uk/instruments/thermal-studio-plan-selection/ but choose the free option that gives us limited access to features:
+-  Alternatively, a free version of FLIR Studio Starter can be downloaded here (only for PC): https://www.flir.co.uk/instruments/thermal-studio-plan-selection/ but choose the free option that gives us limited access to features:

 ![FLIR Studio Download from Teledyne Flir Website](img/FLIR_Studio_Screenshot.png)